RenderKit/oidn/doc/api.md

 Upgrading from Open Image Denoise 1.x
 -------------------------------------

-Intel Open Image Denoise 2.0 introduces GPU support, which requires implementing some minor changes in applications.
+Open Image Denoise 2.0 introduces GPU support, which requires implementing some minor changes in applications.
 There are also small API changes, additions and improvements in this new version.
 In this section we summarize the necessary code modifications and also briefly mention the new features that users might find useful when upgrading to 2.0.
 For a full description of the changes and new functionality, please see the API reference.

-#### Buffers {-}
+### Buffers

 The most important required change is related to how data is passed to Open Image Denoise.
 If the application is explicitly using only the CPU (by specifying `OIDN_DEVICE_TYPE_CPU`), no changes should be necessary.
 But if it wants to support GPUs as well, passing pointers to memory allocated with the system allocator (e.g. `malloc`) would raise an error because GPUs cannot access such memory in almost all cases.

 To ensure compatibility with any kind of device, including GPUs, the application should use `OIDNBuffer` objects to store all image data passed to the library.